Puzzle Solutions and Exact Answers

 Fuel Pump Precision Answer

-For fuel requests, the exact answer is the customer's requested amount.
-Watch the pump value, slow down before the target, and stop as close as you can.
-Perfect service is what pays the clean tip and popularity bonus, so treat the pump like a tiny rhythm game with gasoline paperwork.
+For fuel jobs, the correct answer is the amount shown by the pump UI.
+Watch the value, slow down before the target, and stop as close as you can.
+A clean stop can help tips and popularity, so treat each pump job like a short timing puzzle.

-- Start pumping at full speed only while you are far from the number.
+- Use full speed only while you are far from the number.

-- Ease off when the total is close to the request.
+- Ease off when the total gets close to the request.

-- Stop on the requested amount instead of trying to fix a small miss by tapping wildly.
+- Stop on the requested amount instead of tapping wildly to fix a small miss.

 Register and Change Answers

-At the register, treat each customer like a small math puzzle.
-Scan every item, read the total, check the amount paid, then return the listed change.
-The checkout UI shows the total, received amount, change due, and change given, so let the register do its job while the rest of the station tries to become a tiny roadside circus.
+At the register, each customer is a small math puzzle, but you do not need to solve it in your head.
+Scan every item, read the total, check the amount paid, then return the change shown by the register.
+The checkout UI shows the total, received amount, change due, and change given, so trust it when the station gets noisy.

-- Scan items from left to right so you do not double-scan or skip one.
+- Scan items in a steady order so you do not double-scan or skip one.

 - Pause for the total before taking payment.

-- Match the change shown by the register instead of doing mental math while the station burns around you.
+- Match the change shown by the register instead of doing rushed mental math.

 Voice Recorder and Clue Chain Route

-Voice recorders are clue items that help explain the station mystery.
-When you find one, do not sprint outside at night like a bargain-bin X-Files intern.
-Interact with it, let the clue register, then go back to the daily loop until the next conversation or night event opens.
+Tape recorders add backstory to the mystery.
+When you find one, interact with it, let the clue register, then return to the daily loop until the next conversation or night event opens.

 - After a story clue appears, finish the current customer or service task first.